Soccer-Resilient Croatia advance as Japan crumble in shootout

 Daizen Maeda opened the scoring for Japan in the 43rd minute and Ivan Perisic headed the equaliser 10 minutes after the break but the teams could not be separated over the remainder of the game.

+"We're a small nation, but we're diligent, we're hard-working and we fight for what we want.

+"When we started the penalty shootout today, I was very confident, and I trusted (Livakovic)."

-For Japan, this was last-16 heartache for the fourth time after a loss to Turkey in 2002, exiting on penalties against Paraguay in 2010 and giving up a 2-0 lead to lose to a stoppage- time goal against Belgium four years ago.
+For Japan, this was the fourth time they suffered heartache in the last-16 after losing to Turkey in 2002, exiting on penalties against Paraguay in 2010 and giving up a 2-0 lead to lose to a stoppage-time goal against Belgium four years ago.

 "Every day, for four years, we worked hard to break this barrier (by reaching the final eight) but we couldn't get the result we wanted," captain Yoshida said.